willh99/Rails_Test_Apps/README.md

 whichyou can begin development of new pages rather than generating scaffolds that directly link to your database (that'd be a crazying thing to do in production).
 This can be done using the following command:

 `rails generate controller [controller_name] [template_name]`

 ### Testing

-Tests can be run using `bundle exec rake test`.
+Tests can be run using `rails test` or to be safe `bundle exec rake test`.
 Note that you may have to instantiate a test database and configure the database.yml to use template0 or change template1 to use unicode or the tests to run.

 Individual tests can be run using the following command as an example:

 `rails test:integration`.

 In addition to this, the guard-minitest gem is set up for installation in the